isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 |Windows PowerShell|Sim|Sim|Sim|Sim|Sim|Sim|Não|
 |Relatórios do Skype for Business Online no Centro de administração do Microsoft 365|Sim|Sim|Sim|Sim|Sim|Sim|Não|

 <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 O Lync 2013 Basic está disponível para todos os clientes.
 O cliente de desktop do Lync Basic é um aplicativo instalado localmente que fornece recursos de conferência, presença e mensagens instantâneas para planos do Office 365 que incluem o Skype for Business online.
 O Office 365 ProPlus e o Office 365 Enterprise E3 incluem o aplicativo completo do Skype for Business (Lync), que inclui recursos adicionais, como suporte avançado para telefonia, arquivamento e recursos de conformidade. É necessário atribuir uma licença do Skype for Business online a cada usuário.
-Para obter mais informações sobre os recursos do Lync Basic, consulte Tabelas de comparação do cliente [da área de trabalho.](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables)
+Para obter mais informações sobre os recursos do Lync Basic, consulte [Desktop client comparison tables](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
 <br/><sup>2</sup> Archiving for Skype for Business Online depends upon the Exchange In-Place Hold feature, which is not included in this plan.
 <br/><sup>3</sup> Only accessible through the Skype for Business admin center management interface.
 <br/><sup>4</sup> In Office 365 operated by 21Vianet, the Skype for Business client is supported for use with these subscription options, but it is not included.
 To access multiparty video (gallery view), OneNote meeting notes, recording, and calendar delegation features, users must have rights to the full Skype for Business client.
 You can obtain the full Skype for Business client by purchasing Office 2013 Professional Plus.